DOS (DISK OPERATING SYTEM)

 C:\> DISKCOPY A: B:

-11. ATTRIB:- Sets the various type of attribute to a file.
-Like Read only, Archive, Hidden and System attribute.
+the various type of attribute to a file.
+Like Read only, Archive, Hidden and

 here r - for read only, a- for archive, h - for hidden, s - for hidden attribute.